n10n/DockerNode1/README.md

                    --name backendNode -p 8888:9876 -d spliciousbkendimage /usr/local/splicious/run.sh

 ## Running a full node:
 A full  node requires both MongoDB and RabbitMQ.
+It is advisable to use standalone mode for first time and then switch to full node.
 Please replace the IP_ADDRESS appropriately for MongoDB.
 Copy eval.conf file (https://github.com/synereo/gloseval/blob/1.0/eval.conf) into a Docker host folder and will map this folder later on.
-Update the following keys/values in eval.conf file appropirately:
+Update the following key/value pair in eval.conf file appropirately:

 - Update with remote RabbitMQ node IP Address: `DSLCommLinkServerHost`, `DSLEvaluatorPreferredSupplierHost` and  `BFactoryCommLinkServerHost`